Today we take time out to honor the humble, under-utilized, centuries-old, low-tech postcard.

 Since the topic of the week seems to be old-fashioned marketing rather than Internet marketing, let’s think about why you might want postage stamps with your art on them — even if they cost more than double the face value.

 Think about adding postcards to your regular self-promotion efforts.
+Email, Facebook, and Twitter are great, but you should mix things up a bit.
 Get offline from time to time and interact in the real world—especially when it comes to your marketing.
 Send postcards to your mailing list three to four times a year.

 Audio version.
 Think about adding postcards to your regular self-promotion efforts.
 Get offline from time to time and interact in the real world—especially when it comes to your marketing.
 Send postcards to your mailing list three to four times a year.